 Regular Verbs in Spanish: Conjugation, List and Sentences

 Just like in English, there are rules for tenses and verbs in Spanish.
-The present tense itself has three major conjugation moods: the indicative, the subjunctive and the imperative mode.
+The present tense itself has three major conjugation moods: the indicative, the subjunctive and the imperative mood.
 This lesson will teach you how to conjugate regular verbs in Spanish in the indicative, which is one of the simplest and the most commonly used in the language.
 This lesson includes a video with interesting examples and explanations, as well as many other resources like pictures and interactive quizzes.
 Let’s begin…

 Introductory video: Conjugating Regular Verbs in Spanish